safl/chplforpyp-docs/docs/source/index.rst

 Subtitle: How I Learned to Stop Worrying and Love the Curlybracket.

 So, what is Chapel and why should u care?
-We all know that Python is the best thing since sliced bread it comes with batteries included and there is nothing that can't be expressed with Python in a short, concise, elegant, and easily readable manner.
+We all know that Python is the best thing since sliced bread.
+Python comes with batteries included and there is nothing that can't be expressed with Python in a short, concise, elegant, and easily readable manner.
 But, if you find yourself using any of these packages: Bohrium, Cython, distarray, mpi4py, multithreading, multiprocessing, NumPy, Numba, and/or NumExpr.
-You might feel that Python's batteries need a recharge.
+You might have done so because you felt that Python's batteries needed a recharge.

-..
-You might then think that you would need to delve into the world of curlybrackets, implementing low-level methods in C/C++ and binding them to Python.
-There is an alternative, it does have curlybrackets, but you won't get cut on the corners.
+You might also have started venturing deeper into the world of the world of curlybrackets.
+Implementing low-level methods in C/C++ and binding them to Python.
+In the process you might have felt that you gained performance but lost your productivity.
+However, there is an alternative, it does have curlybrackets, but you won't get cut on the corners.

-Consider then Chapel, it comes with a set of turbo-charged batteries, batteries for parallelism!
-If parallelism, communication, and performance is a concern for you, and you enjoy a nice clean syntax, then you might start caring about Chapel.
+The alternative is Chapel, it comes with a set of turbo-charged batteries for expressing parallelism, communication, and thereby providing performance!
+If such matters are concerns of yours, and you enjoy a nice clean syntax, then you might start caring about Chapel.

-Do read on.

 .. toctree::
    :maxdepth: 2